Tide of Ukrainian refugees transforms Polish society

 Since the early months of the exodus, Ukrainians have moved on from just finding a refuge to seeking to earn a living, though as many refugees are mothers with young children they are often constrained in how much work they can do.
 Some 71% of the refugees are women and 47% are children under 18, according to the EBRD Transition Report.

-A recent study carried out by the University of Lodz, covering the period between the outbreak of the war and the end of September, showed that half of refugees worked while 25% were seeking employment.
+A recent study carried out by the University of Lodz, covering the period between the outbreak of the war and the end of September, showed that half of refugees worked, while 25% were seeking employment.
 Ukrainians have therefore also become significant contributors to the tax system through social security payments.

 Some are even active as small businesspeople, a recent report by ZPP, a business lobby, showed.
 Only until the end of September, Ukrainians in Poland started close to 10,000 businesses, the report said.
 Most – over 1,100 – were hairdressers and beauty parlours, typically owned by women.
 But Ukrainians also set up software service companies as well as firms offering construction and renovation services.